mylinuxforwork/dotfiles-installer/docs/getting-started/overview.md

 You can easily install Dotfiles configurations by downloading the url to a .dotinst file and following the app's instructions.

-The Dotfiles Installer automatically creates an update of the existing configuration for you.
+The Dotfiles Installer automatically creates a backup of the existing configuration for you.
 In addition, the app can protect your personal customizations so that they are not overwritten during an update.

+# Dotfiles Installer Folders

+.myfotfiles:

+Dotfiles will be stored in the .mydotfiles folder within your home directory.
+You can change the folder in preferences.

+.local

 ## For Developers